 Delta

-Derived from the Phoenician ‘daleth,’ Delta is the fourth letter in the Greek alphabet and has the value of 4 in the Greek numeral system.
-It is also a mathematical symbol representing change or a finite difference in any changeable quantity.
+Derived from the Phoenician ‘daleth’, Delta is the fourth letter in the Greek alphabet and has the value of 4 in the Greek numeral system.
+It is also used as a mathematical symbol that represents change or a finite difference in any changeable quantity.
 The upper case Delta is shaped as an isosceles triangle.
 Delta